 Finding common ground between UX design and Agile development has its challenges.
-But with the right processes and culture in place, you can combine the two to great effect.
+But with the right processes and culture, you can combine the two significantly.

 I know because Agile UX is the foundation of how we develop products at DePalma.
 Our process combines the best of Agile and human-centered design to develop highly usable digital products.